How many lead smelters are there in the US?

 Rule Summary

-On November 9th the U.S. Environmental Protection Agency (EPA) finalized amendments to the New Source Performance Standards (NSPS) for Secondary Lead Smelters (40 CFR part 60, subpart L) and finalized a new NSPS subpart La that applies to affected sources constructed, reconstructed, or modified after the publication date of the final rule in the Federal Register.
-Secondary lead smelting facilities recycle lead-bearing scrap material, mainly lead acid batteries, into elemental lead or lead alloys.
-The process of smelting separates lead from other metals and nonmetallic contaminants.
-The process occurs in blast, reverberatory, and rotary kiln furnaces.
-There are 11 secondary lead smelters in the U.S. that are subject to the NSPS.
-Following a review of the NSPS, EPA is finalizing:
+As of November 9th, the U.S. Environmental Protection Agency (EPA) finalized amendments to the New Source Performance Standards (NSPS) for Secondary Lead Smelters.
+A new NSPS subpart La applies to sources constructed, reconstructed, or modified after the publication of the final rule.
+Secondary lead smelting facilities recycle lead-bearing scrap materials into elemental lead or lead alloys, utilizing blast, reverberatory, and rotary kiln furnaces.
+Notably, there are 11 secondary lead smelters in the U.S. adhering to these NSPS.

 Rule History